Ali-ISAA/Mizan-AI-Chunking/SETUP_GUIDE.md

-# MizanAI Chunking - Setup Guide
+# MizanAI Chunking v2.1 - Setup Guide

 Complete setup guide for the MizanAI Chunking system.

+**Production-Ready:** All 7 chunking strategies are tested, verified, and ready for deployment.
+See [sample-output/FIXES_VERIFICATION_REPORT.md](sample-output/FIXES_VERIFICATION_REPORT.md) for quality validation details.

 ## Table of Contents